AkshayaKrishnan18/FUTURE_FS_03/README.md

 * Presenting menu and services in a structured format
 * Showcasing ambience through a visual gallery
 * Providing easy access to contact and location
-* Enabling direct communication through a reservation/contact system
+* Enabling direct communication through a reservation system

 ---